terjekv/github-authorized-keys/README.md

 **IMPORTANT** Remember to expose the REST API so you can retrieve user's public keys.
 Only public keys belonging to users found in the GitHub team will be returned.

 **Note:** depending on your OS distribution, you might need to tweak the command templates.
 Keep reading for details.

+## SELinux

+On platforms running SELinux, you will need to add a policy to allow SSH on port 301 (if using the default port).
+You can use the policy file `contrib/ssh_on_socket_301.pp` by adding it thusly: `semodule -i ssh_on_socket_301.pp`.

 ## Usage Examples